frcepeda/LetsCrate/README.md

 You can type only a fragment of a crate or file's name if you know it's unique.
 Even if you don't specify the --regexp option, the program internally uses *case insensitive* regular expressions.
-For example, you can type only "yell" if one of your crates/files is called "Yellow.zip" and you know none of the other ones have that exact string in them.
+For example, you can type only "yell" if one of your crates/files is called "Yellow.zip" and you know none of your other files have that exact string in them.

-In the off chance that two names collide (e.g. "apple" and "apples with pears"), you can add a '$' to the end of the shorter one ("apple$").
+In the off chance that two names collide (e.g. "apple" and "apples with pears"), you can add a '$' to the end of the shorter one (e.g. "apple$").

 What is a regular expression?
 -------------------------------